The singular Hitchin fibration, cameral data, and representation theory

 \subsection{The \texorpdfstring{$S$}{S}-Chevalley base and Grothendieck-Springer theory}

-The Grothendieck-Springer resolution plays an important role in the cameral descriptions of the regular centraliser in \cite{DG} and \cite{Ngo2}.
+In the regular case, the Grothendieck-Springer resolution plays an important role in the cameral descriptions of the centraliser in \cite{DG} and \cite{Ngo2}.
 In order to adapt this description to our setting, we incorporate the $S$-Chevalley base into the Grothendieck-Springer theory for sheets (see Section \ref{GSSheetssbn}).
 In fact, doing this resolves some of the complications of the theory which are outlined in \cite{Broer1}; in particular, replacing the geometric quotient $\mathfrak{c}_S$ with the $S$-Chevalley base $\mathcal B$ in the Grothendieck-Springer diagram (\ref{GSDiagrameqn}) makes the diagram Cartesian.

 We fix a non-singular sheet $S$ together with decomposition data $(L,\mathcal O)$ as in Remark \ref{SheetClassificationrmk}.
 First, we must replace the quotient map $\mathfrak{z} \rightarrow \mathfrak{z}/W_L = \mathfrak{c}_S$ with a map to the $S$-Chevalley base $\mathcal B$ constructed in Definition \ref{StackyChevalleyBasedef}.